How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 Talent Development as a Regulatory Requirement

-- Compliance frameworks emphasize internal capability, not just external solutions.
+- Compliance frameworks emphasise internal capability, not just external solutions.

-- Organizations must invest in training and promoting Saudi talent across all levels—from junior analysts to CISOs.
+- Organisations must invest in training and promoting Saudi talent across all levels—from junior analysts to CISOs.

 - Demonstrating internal cybersecurity maturity is crucial for ECC-2 certification.